midcodegabby/light-display-freeRTOS/README.md

 make install
 ```

+### Possible Future Improvements
+- Use task notifications instead of binary semaphores to reduce latency and memory usage
+- Use blocking takes (of notification/semaphore) that cause the scheduler to switch tasks upon blocking

 ### Test Guide
 - Run a seperate terminal with the following command to start: `make load`
 - Then, in a seperate terminal, run the following command to read the value of the register 0x10000000: `./readreg.sh`